List of Coronation Street characters introduced in 1995: Billy Williams

-Billy Williams was Betty Turpin's (Betty Driver) wartime sweetheart, and during a party at The Rovers Return Inn to celebrate the fiftieth anniversary of VE day in 1995, he met up with Betty again.
+Billy Williams was Betty Turpin's (Betty Driver) wartime sweetheart, and during a party at The Rovers Return Inn to celebrate the fiftieth anniversary of VE Day in 1995, he met up with Betty again.
 Billy proposed to Betty, and later that year; they were married with Betty's son Gordon Clegg (Bill Kenwright) giving his mother away.
-Billy, along with Jack Duckworth (Bill Tarmey), Fred Elliott (John Savident), Don Brennan (Geoffrey Hinsliff) and Alf Roberts (Bryan Mosley) was one of the shareholders in the racehorse Betty's hotshot.
+Billy, along with Jack Duckworth (Bill Tarmey), Fred Elliott (John Savident), Don Brennan (Geoffrey Hinsliff) and Alf Roberts (Bryan Mosley) was one of the shareholders in the racehorse Betty's Hotshot.
 In November 1997, Billy died of a heart attack, leaving Betty widowed after just two years of marriage.

 Roy Cropper

+Leo Firman

+Leo Firman, portrayed by John Elmes, was the nephew of the chairman of Firman's Freezers, Eric Firman (Malcolm Terris).
+Eric appointed Leo as the shop manager of the Weatherfield branch.
+Whilst he was there, he sexually harassed a shop worker, Anne Malone (Eve Steele) before his attentions turned to Raquel Wolstenhulme (Sarah Lancashire), whom he attempted to rape.
+Raquel confided in her boss, Curly Watts (Kevin Kennedy) who bravely reported Leo.
+Leo was subsequently fired by Eric.

 Anne Malone

 Anne Malone is the former supervisor of Firman's Freezer Centre and is later promoted to the position of assistant manager.
 She develops a crush on her manager, Curly Watts (Kevin Kennedy), but dates and lives with Andy McDonald (Nicholas Cochrane) for a short time.
 Anne complains of sexual harassment by Leo Firman to her superior Reg Holdsworth (Ken Morley), who is reluctant to report his boss' nephew.

 Curly rejects Anne's advances, so she sets out on a vendetta to destroy Curly's life.
-One of her attempts at revenge is to pour WD-40 on fish fingers stored inside Frescho's supermarket's freezer.
+One of her attempts at revenge is to pour WD-40 on fish fingers stored inside Freshco's supermarket's freezer.
 However, her plans backfire fatally when a security guard unknowingly locks her inside the freezer after seeing the door is open.
 Anne subsequently freezes to death and her body is discovered the following morning.